Reports to: Cultural Orientation Coordinator

 - actively participate in the implementation of the U.S. Refugee Admissions Program (USRAP).

-Physical: This position requires bending, squatting, sitting, standing, walking, pushing/ pulling, handling objects (manual dexterity), reaching above shoulder level, using fine finger movements and lifting moderate loads.
+Physical: This position requires sitting, standing, walking, pushing/pulling, handling objects (manual dexterity), using fine finger movements and lifting/carrying light loads.

 Background check which includes references and an educational criminal check is required before the start of employment.
 A valid passport and the ability to maintain a valid passport throughout the entire appointment is required, which includes having enough passport pages for travel.
-The candidate should be of good health, willing and able to travel frequently to field locations sometimes in harsh conditions for extended periods of time, and have a high degree of flexibility.
-Weekend work may also be required.
+The candidate should be of good health, willing and able to travel occasionally in often difficult conditions, and have a high degree of flexibility.
 Must be legally eligible to work and obtain a work permit in Kenya.
 Must have proof of Yellow Fever vaccination before traveling for RSC Africa.
 Employee will be entrusted with the receipt, custody and payment of money.

 Ensure effective exchanges of information with others.
 Examples of skills and behaviors include speaking to others respectfully; expressing ideas in a logical, organized way; sharing information appropriately; and clarity and conciseness in written communication.